ashleyyqin/ydn-data-spissues2020/README.md

 Ashley Qin and Daniel Kim, data analysts for the News, analyzed the data, extracted key data insights, and wrote a majority of the story.

 ## Data and Processing
+We obtained the data from a survey we sent out to the Class of 2020 consisting of 18 post-graduate-related questions (google doc with questions asked can be found [here](https://docs.google.com/document/d/1WeCXNHqUoPbkZAsoHZqtk6StX4t-Fxv2gp5JJ_zdeDA/edit?usp=sharing)).

 ## Visualization
 Tableau was used to create visualizations for the data.